bernardinhio/ParadoxCatBernard/README.md

 --------------------  A first / easiest scenario --------------------

+This scenario is the most known scenario that we can find on Internet when we try to learn Bowling.
 When I was developing the logic, it wasn’t easy in the beginning till I made scenario that can be applied on my App, it is one of the most famous, when the player always hits the 10 Pins during the regular game and during all the future Extra rolls that he will have.
 I made this table on Word and exported in image.

 My scenario 1